 One of the most common reasons for this hesitation is the simple lack of familiarity with the group.
 In a room of strangers, it’s natural to feel self-conscious, unsure of how your words will be received.
 Without established rapport, speaking up can feel vulnerable and risky—especially in a professional setting where the stakes may feel high.
 The anonymity of virtual spaces, with everyone’s faces reduced to small, often muted squares, only adds to the sense of distance.
 Without the body language and social cues we rely on in person, it’s easy to doubt whether your voice belongs in the conversation.

-But here’s why is it better to speak up than stay quiet.
+But here’s why it is better to speak up than stay quiet.
 For one, sharing turns a passive experience into an active one.
 Instead of simply consuming information, you’re engaging with it, testing your ideas, and opening the door to new perspectives.
 One question or comment can change the energy in a group of educators, sparking new thoughts and deepening the discussion for everyone.
 By speaking up, you’re often doing a service for others, signaling to them that it’s okay to share and question too.

 And what if someone silently judges you?
 Honestly—who cares?
 Every space, virtual or otherwise, has its own range of perspectives.
 It’s impossible to control how everyone will react, and trying to do so is a trap that only holds you back.
 Someone’s silent judgment, if it even exists, is not your responsibility, nor does it diminish the